Aarhus University Seal

 Careers

-Graduates who complete the Business Intelligence programme acquire analytical skills that are highly demanded by both the public and private sector.
-BI graduates take up positions in international or Danish companies, public institutions, and consulting firms as BI consultants, business analysts, data scientists, data engineers, or product owners.
+Graduates who complete the Business Intelligence programme acquire analytical and quantitative skills that are highly demanded by both the public and private sector.
+BI graduates take up positions in international or Danish companies, public institutions, and consulting firms as BI consultants, data scientists, data engineers, advanced data analysts, machine learning developers, or product owners.
+After a few years on the labour market, many BI graduates advance to senior data specialist roles (senior data scientist, senior automation engineer, etc.) or managerial roles (BI lead, head of AI, etc.).

 MSc in Business Intelligence Mikkel from Vestas and Uffe from Inspari explains why there is a need for graduates from this degree programme.
 Lene is a graduate from the Business Intelligence programme.